-With the conventional notion of genuinely 3-way entanglement in mind, we are now in a position to describe the new perspective on the tripartite anomaly.
-First, note that it is generally agreed that any definition of genuinely 3-way nonlocality should be such that $B_{\rm Mermin}$ counts as genuinely 3-way nonlocal.
-But because $\ket{\psi_{\rm 2Bell}}$ is {\em above} $\ket{\psi_{\rm GHZ}}$ in the LOCC order, one would expect that whatever resource of genuinely 3-way entanglement is required to generate the genuinely 3-way nonlocality inherent in $B_{\rm Mermin}$, $\ket{\psi_{\rm 2Bell}}$ would have it if $\ket{\psi_{\rm GHZ}}$ does.
+With the conventional notion of genuine 3-way entanglement in mind, we are now in a position to present the alternative perspective on the genuinely tripartite anomaly of nonlocality.
+First, note that it is generally agreed that any definition of genuine 3-way nonlocality should be such that $B_{\rm Mermin}$ counts as genuine 3-way nonlocal.
+But because $\ket{\psi_{\rm 2Bell}}$ is {\em above} $\ket{\psi_{\rm GHZ}}$ in the LOCC order, one would expect that whatever resource of genuine 3-way entanglement is required to generate the genuine 3-way nonlocality inherent in $B_{\rm Mermin}$, $\ket{\psi_{\rm 2Bell}}$ would have it if $\ket{\psi_{\rm GHZ}}$ does.
 And yet this intuitive conclusion is in conflict with Eq.~\eqref{notconvBellpairtomaxMermin}.

-The thesis of this article, that entanglement in Bell scenarios should be defined relative to LOSR rather than LOCC, implies that the conventional notion of genuinely 3-way entanglement---which, as we argued above, is motivated by LOCC---need not be the relevant one for Bell scenarios.
-We propose an alternative definition here, motivated by LOSR.
-We also show that there is a corresponding alternative definition for genuinely 3-way nonlocality which mirrors our alternative definition of genuinely 3-way entanglement.
-The tripartite anomaly is shown to admit of a natural resolution relative to these two notions, demonstrating that these have a more natural interplay than exists between the conventional notions.
+The problem is that the conventional notion of genuine 3-way entanglement is motivated by LOCC.
+We therefore propose an alternative definition of genuine 3-way entanglement, motivated by LOSR.
+We also show that there is a corresponding alternative definition for genuine 3-way nonlocality which mirrors our alternative definition of genuine 3-way entanglement.
+The genuinely tripartite anomaly is shown to admit of a natural resolution relative to these two notions (genuine 3-way entanglement and genuine 3-way nonlocality), demonstrating that these have a more natural interplay than exists between the conventional pair of notions.